 Choose the right tools for monitoring your budget

-First, you need to consider the best way to organize and monitor your budget.
+First, consider the best way to organize and monitor your budget.
 Choose a medium that you like.
 Some options include paper, a digital spreadsheet, a budget planner, an app, or software.

 Be sure to choose an option that you will actually use!
 If you love a more physical and visual budgeting tool, a classic notebook and pencil or a printable budget planner might be the best option.

-If you are more tech-inclined, there are apps and software available that can sync with your accounts allowing you to know exactly where you are with your budget with a swipe of your finger.
+If you are more tech-inclined, apps and software are available that can sync with your accounts, allowing you to know exactly where you are with your budget with a swipe of your finger.

 Pull out all bank statements, receipts, etc

-The next step in setting up your paycheck budget is to determine exactly what you are spending each paycheck period.
+The next step in setting up your paycheck budget is determining precisely what you spend each paycheck.

-I recommend pulling out all of your bank and credit card statements, receipts, and bills so you can realistically set your budget amounts.
+I recommend pulling out all your bank account or checking account and credit card statements.
+Also, get receipts and bills to set your budget amounts realistically.

-It is important to have this information so that you can find holes in your spending (unnecessary or extravagant expenses) and set better budget amounts for each category of spending.
+It is essential to have this information to find holes in your spending (unnecessary or extravagant expenses) and set better budget amounts for each spending category.

-Create categories for your spending and then look through all of your expenses and write down exactly how much you spend for each category over the past two pay periods.
+Create categories for your spending, and then look through your expenses and write down exactly how much you spent for each category over the past two pay periods.

 Not how much you WANT to spend, but how much you ACTUALLY spent.